CurtisGrayeBabin/my-store/README.md

 # MyStore

 Hello!
 This project is an e-commerce website prototype.
-It was built with Angular and it utilizes Bootstrap.
+It was built with `Angular` and it utilizes `Bootstrap`.
+This was the third project requirement of the Full Stack JavaScript Developer Nanodegree program offered by [Udacity](https://www.udacity.com/course/full-stack-javascript-developer-nanodegree--nd0067).

+## Hosting link

+This project is hosted by Amazon Web Services and can be reached [here](http://my-store-curtis-hosting.s3-website.us-east-2.amazonaws.com).

+## Info
-This application makes use of services (such as modeling the cart) and components (for displaying products) as well as dynamic routing (for displaying product information pages when clicking product images).
-The products are loaded from a data.json file via the HttpClient and then fed into a ProductList component.
+This front-end application makes use of services (such as modeling the cart) and components (for displaying products) as well as dynamic routing (for displaying product information pages when clicking product images).
+Products are loaded from a `data.json` file via the HttpClient and then fed into a ProductList component.

-Be sure to run "npm i" when first opened to get the necessary dependencies to run this application.
+## Installation
+Run `npm install` to download the necessary dependencies.

+Run `npm install -g @angular/cli` to download the necessary Angular CLI.

+## Running the store locally

-To run this application via the Angular CLI run "ng serve".
+Run `npm run start` to start this application via the Angular CLI.
+The store application will be reachable via `http://localhost:4200/` in the browser.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.